-Each sterilized jar was filled with 2 garlic cloves and a few dill fronds.
-Then I packed my jars snugly with the cucumbers, starting with the larger ones and filling in the gaps with the smaller ones (cucumbers shrink during processing, so I pack as tightly as possible).
-In a medium saucepan, I made the brine by bringing the water, pickling vinegar and salt to a boil, dissolving the salt, then turned off the heat.
-I ladled the clear brine into my stuffed jars using a funnel, leaving a 1/2-inch of head space.
-I secured the seals in place with the bands to finger tight, then lowered my jars into the rack of my already-boiling water bath canning pot and processed for 10 minutes, timing from when it reaches a full boil again (don't over process or you'll get mushy pickles).
-I removed them to a tea towel on the kitchen counter to cool and form their seal.
-POP!
-Once fully cool, I transferred them to a cool dark place to pickle away until ready to eat (at least 4 weeks).
+Drop 2 garlic cloves and a few dill fronds into each jar.
+Pack the jars snugly with the cucumbers, starting with the larger ones and filling in the gaps with the smaller ones (cucumbers shrink during processing, so pack tightly).
+In a medium saucepan, make the brine by bringing the water, pickling vinegar and salt to a boil.
+Ladle the brine into the jars leaving a 1/2-inch headspace.
+Secure the lids in place with the ring bands to fingertip tight, then lower the jars into the rack of an already-boiling water bath canning pot.
+Process for 10 minutes (only start timing when the boil returns).
+Remove the jars to a dish towel on the kitchen counter to cool for 12 to 24 hours and form their seal.
+Once fully cool, check for a good seal.
+Allow 3 to 4 weeks before opening for best flavour.

 It's so hard to wait to eat these!
 Every year I end up popping one jar open early to get that garlic dill crunch!
 I have NO patience when it comes to such yumminess.